lucasart/c-chess-cli/README.md

 ## c-chess-cli

-c-chess-cli is a command line interface for UCI chess engines written in C. Free from [Dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), it only uses the C standard library, and POSIX.
-For Windows, you must run it in a POSIX enviroment, such as an [msys2](https://www.msys2.org/).
+c-chess-cli is a command line interface for UCI chess engines written in C. Free from [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), it only uses the C standard library, and POSIX.
+Primarily developped on Linux, it should work on all POSIX operating systems, including MacOS and Android.
+Windows is not supported, because it is not POSIX compliant.

 ## How to compile ?